The Return of the Scarlet Pimpernel: Cast

-Television broadcast
+Reception

+Kinematograph Weekly reported the film as a "unsuspected turn up" at the British box office in April 1938.

+Legacy

-On May 31, 1938, experimental TV station W2XBS (now WNBC) in New York City telecasted the film, making it the first time that a first-run movie was shown on television.
-Unfortunately, the staff projectionist played the last reel out of order, ending the film 20 minutes early.
-After this incident, NBC could not obtain first-run movies for many years.
+On May 31, 1938, experimental television station W2XBS (now WNBC) in New York City broadcast the film, the first time that a first-run film was shown on American television.
+However, the staff projectionist played the last reel out of order, ending the film 20 minutes early.
+After the incident, NBC could not obtain first-run films for many years.